Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 ## Conclusion

 Congratulations!
-If you have followed along, you are now able to harness the power of Mxnet with Clojure on GPUs!
+If you have followed along, you are now able to harness the power of MXNet with Clojure on GPUs!
 Again, **do not forget to terminate your instance once you are done**.

-Next time, we will cover what Mxnet let us do and we will learn how to train Deep Learning models.
+Next time, we will cover what MXNet let us do and we will learn how to train Deep Learning models.

 ## References and Resources

-* [Mxnet Website][1]
+* [MXNet Website][1]
-* [Mxnet Github Repo][2]
+* [MXNet Github Repo][2]
-* [Mxnet Clojure Package Github][3]
+* [MXNet Clojure Package Github][3]
 * [AWS Deep Learning AMIs][4]

 [1]: https://mxnet.incubator.apache.org